jayree/sfdx-jayree-plugin/README.md

   $ sfdx-jayree jayree:packagexml

 OPTIONS
-  -c, --config=config                             path to config file -e, --matchexact                                matches the exact values of the quickfilter list items -i, --ignorecase                                ignores the case of the quickfilter list items -q, --quickfilter=quickfilter                   csv separated list of metadata type, member or file names to filter on -u, --targetusername=targetusername             username or alias for the target org; overrides default target org -x, --excludemanaged                            exclude managed packages from output --apiversion=apiversion                         override the api version used for api requests made by this command --json                                          format output as json --loglevel=(trace|debug|info|warn|error|fatal)  logging level for this command invocation
+  -c, --matchcase                                 enable 'match case' for the quickfilter -q, --quickfilter=quickfilter                   csv separated list of metadata type, member or file names to filter on -u, --targetusername=targetusername             username or alias for the target org; overrides default target org -w, --matchwholeword                            enable 'match whole word' for the quickfilter -x, --excludemanaged                            exclude managed packages from output --apiversion=apiversion                         override the api version used for api requests made by this command --config=config                                 path to config file --json                                          format output as json --loglevel=(trace|debug|info|warn|error|fatal)  logging level for this command invocation